 - Attend a weekend couple’s retreat.
 If you (or your spouse!) are scared off by a mental image of a bunch of couples joining hands and singing Kumbaya around a campfire, you might want to do some reading about the many different kinds of couples retreats out there.
 Some are Christian in nature while others are more new-age; some offer group counseling as the backbone of the experience, while others focus more on relaxation and shared experiences.
 Here’s an article that details just a few of the many options.
 Still doesn’t sound like your thing?
 You could always create your own couple’s retreat by planning a weekend away just to focus on each other.

 Remember, if committing to all three of these challenges is too much for you right now, start where you can (the small daily habit is a great place to start) and add on as you’re able.

 But really, one of the biggest steps is often simply recognizing when you’re giving your most important human relationship the shaft.
 Only then can you make a plan for giving yourselves both the gift of an engaging, exciting, and rock-solid relationship?
 So simply by reading this post, you’re already on your way.

 ACTIVITIES & QUESTIONS

 - Is physical connection a regular part of your marriage now?
-Sex, cuddling, even just regularly hugging and kissing, are important parts of maintaining physical intimacy.
-How can you make time and the effort to connect physically this month?
+Sex, cuddling, and even just regular hugging and kissing are important parts of maintaining physical intimacy.
+How can you make time and effort to connect physically this month?

 - When was the last time you and your husband just sat and talked—about your hopes and dreams, your interests, things you’re learning or discovering?
 Make a “date,” whether it’s out or at home, to just talk and catch up.
 Hint: I’ve heard it said that men communicate side-by-side better than face-to-face; try having these conversations while lying in bed, driving in the car, etc.